Pseudo-mythology: Belarus

 A good deal of nonexistent deities and spirits were invented by Pavel Shpilevsky (also alias P. Drevlyansky) in his writings about Belarusian mythology; in particular, in his work Belarusian Folk Legends (1st part: 1846, 2nd and 3rd: 1852), where he described 52 alleged Belarusian mythological characters, most of them are questioned by modern academia.
 Despite the fact that his writings were heavily criticized by his contemporaries (e.g., by Alexander Potebnja), they have been treated as a trusted reference work by several generations of researchers.
 While Shpilevsky did collect Belarusian folklore, he liberally added his own interpretations without drawing distinction from authentic folklore.

 Baltic states

 Lithuania

 Jan Łasicki in his Concerning the gods of Samagitians, and other Sarmatians and false Christians (De diis Samagitarum caeterorumque Sarmatarum et falsorum Christianorum, written c.
 1582 and published in 1615) provides a a list of 78 deities and spirits.
 However he was criticized already in 19th century, e.g., by Antoni Julian Mierzyński, who also questioned the authenticity of the mythology of Teodor Narbutt, who was popular during the national awakening of Lithuania.
 Only a few of Łasicki's deities are considered authentic now.

+Anapilis is a fictional mountain, allegedly the place of the afterlife in the pagan mythology of ancient Lithuanians.
+It is independently sourced only to Teodor Narbutt, known to invent hosts of pseudo-pagan deities.
+Therefore Anapilis/Anafielas is considered pseudo-mythological as well.
+Still, it is part of the modern Lithuanian culture.
+Bronys Savukynas wrote: "one of the most frequently used Narbutas’s false names is the name of ancient Lithuanian paradise – Anapilis."